 Let us say you have a $10 million net worth, with $8 million invested outside your primary residence.
 On paper, a 4 percent to 5 percent withdrawal rate should comfortably support this level of spending for decades.

-In reality, most people I know would want closer to $15 million to feel truly secure while spending at this level.
-The irony is that many people with $10 million or more in their 40s or older are actively searching for ways to decumulate wealth without guilt.
+In reality, most people I know would want 50% to 100% more to feel truly secure while spending at this level.
+It’s almost always more.
+The irony is that many people with $10 million or more in their 40s or older are also actively searching for ways to decumulate wealth without guilt.

-They know they are already at or above the top 1 percent net worth amount.
-They want to live more fully while still behaving responsibly.
+They know they are already near the top 1 percent net worth amount.
+Therefore, they want to live more fully while still behaving responsibly.

 Children solve this psychological problem elegantly.

-In contrast, most FIRE followers would struggle to consistently increase personal spending by even 10 percent.
+In contrast, most FIRE followers would struggle to consistently increase personal spending by even 20 percent.
 Spending 50 percent more on yourself every year would feel excessive.
-Spending 130 percent more would feel impossible.
+Spending 150 percent more would be impossible.

 Children open the floodgates.